305engineering/Inkscape/README.md

  - Raster 2 Laser GCode generator

-Installing:
+#Installing:

-Step 1) Simply copy all the files in the folder "Extensions" of Inkscape
+Simply copy all the files in the folder "Extensions" of Inkscape

 >>Windows ) "C:\<...>\Inkscape\share\extensions"

 >>Linux ) "/usr/share/inkscape/extensions"

 >>Mac ) "/Applications/Inkscape.app/Contents/Resources/extensions"

 for unix (& mac maybe) change the permission on the file: